-1 This occurs when another subject has been assigned as a replacement for a part of the examination
+&lt;sup>1 This occurs when another subject has been assigned as a replacement for a part of the examination

-- R9.4 A student who does not meet the criteria to officially pass the examination can submit a reasoned request to the examination board to establish whether he/she has passed the examination. - R9.5 The examination board will communicate its decision concerning the requests referred to in R9.4 or in OER2014 article 5.2 section 3 with the reasons for its decision to the student, in writing, no later than two months after receipt of the request. - R9.6 In the situations mentioned in R9.4 or in OER2014 article 5.2 section 3, the decision by the examination board is made by majority of votes. - R9.7 If the required majority, as referred to in R9.6, has not been achieved, the student has been rejected. - R9.8 Decisions as referred to in R9.5 can only be made when all members of the examination board or their substitutes are present.
+- R9.4 A student who does not meet the criteria to officially pass the examination can submit a reasoned request to the examination board to establish whether he/she has passed the examination. - R9.5 The examination board will communicate its decision concerning the requests referred to in R9.4 with the reasons for its decision to the student, in writing, no later than two months after receipt of the request. - R9.6 In the situations mentioned in R9.4 the decision by the examination board is made by majority of votes. - R9.7 If the required majority, as referred to in R9.6, has not been achieved, the student has been rejected. - R9.8 Decisions as referred to in R9.5 can only be made when all members of the examination board or their substitutes are present.